God Will Provide for Himself a Lamb

 “The experience at Sinai was much more than just receiving ten moral instructions for life.
 Sinai was a spiritual revelation that changed the way the Jews perceived the meaning of existence.
 They heard that which is usually seen.
 In other words, the physical matter, which is usually perceived as absolute reality, became an abstract idea, while spirituality, that which is usually heard, became real and obvious.”

+Returning to Abraham’s story, we can see the similarity between these two encounters.
+God, who is spirit,[v] appeared to humanity in a visible and tangible form; as it is written, “And the Word became flesh and dwelt among us, and we beheld (have seen) His glory, the glory as of the only begotten of the Father, full of grace and truth” (John 1:14).
 Later, we also read, “The Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, “You are My beloved Son; in You I am well pleased” (Luke 3:22).
 Once again, in the words of the rabbi, “The physical matter, which is usually perceived as absolute reality, became an abstract idea, while spirituality, that which is usually heard, became real and obvious.”

-But there is a deeper meaning to the Hebrew word Yireh.
-It is a combination of three words—seeing, fear, and awe.
-There is no single word in the English dictionary that conveys the same depth.
-In English, the translators have attempted to recreate it through the word “trembling.”
+There is a deeper meaning to the Hebrew word Yireh.
+It combines three words—seeing, fear, and awe.
+No single word in the English dictionary conveys the same depth.
+The translators have attempted to recreate it in English through the word “trembling.”
+In reading this verse from Hebrews, we should tremble before the Lord, knowing “it is a fearful thing to fall into the hands of the living God” (Hebrews 10:31).

-And when Christ returns, we will see a picture of Mount Sinai once again.
-This time, however, all humanity will see the throne of God, as it is written, “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet (shofar) of God” (1 Thessalonians 4:16).
-“Then the temple of God was opened in heaven, and the ark of His covenant was seen in His temple.
+On the day Yeshua was crucified, it says, “So when the centurion and those with him, who were guarding Jesus, saw the earthquake and the things that had happened, they feared greatly, saying, ‘Truly this was the Son of God!’”
+(Matthew 27:54).
+And when Christ returns, we will see a picture of Mount Sinai again.
+This time, however, all humanity will see the throne of God, as it is written, “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet (shofar) of God” (1 Thessalonians 4:16); “Then the temple of God was opened in heaven, and the ark of His covenant was seen in His temple.
 And there were lightnings, noises, thunderings, an earthquake, and great hail” (Revelation 11:19).

-Like the Israelites at Mount Sinai, all humanity will see that which is usually heard and hear that which is usually seen.
+Like the Israelites at Mount Sinai, all humanity will see what is usually heard and hear what is usually seen.
 And they will Yireh, tremble with awe and fear at the presence of the LORD, for it is written, “I have sworn by Myself; The word has gone out of My mouth in righteousness, And shall not return, That to Me every knee shall bow, Every tongue shall take an oath” (Isaiah 45:23).
 And Paul said, “That at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth” (Philippians 2:10).

-The Lord had not only commanded that the priests of Israel come near to Him, but also to come up (la’alot, לַעֲלֹ֖ת) to Him on the mountain.[vi]
+The Lord had not only commanded that the priests of Israel come near to Him but also to come up (la’alot, לַעֲלֹ֖ת) to Him on the mountain.[vi]
 But their hearts were hardened and uncircumcised.[vii]
 Therefore, it is written, “God has given them a spirit of stupor, Eyes that they should not see and ears that they should not hear, to this very day” (Romans 11:8).

 However, the Lord has promised a tremendous outpouring of His Spirit, as it is written, “It shall come to pass in the last days, says God, that I will pour out My Spirit on all flesh; Your sons and your daughters shall prophesy, Your young men shall see visions, Your old men shall dream dreams” (Acts 2:17).[viii]
 Before the return of Christ, we shall also see that which is usually heard and hear that which is usually seen.
+Therefore, “Work out your own salvation with fear and trembling” (Philippians 2:12).
+For, “Behold, He is coming with clouds, and every eye will see Him, even they who pierced Him” (Revelation 1:7).[ix]

 [i] All Scripture quotations are taken from the New King James Bible (NKJV) unless otherwise noted, Thomas Nelson Inc., 1982.